 - In addition, the distribution method has been approved by Business Affairs and listed as an approved fee in either the University Fee Book or OSU Internal Fee Book.

-Only three OSU units have received approval for these charges to be shown as a direct cost.
+Only these OSU units have received approval for these charges to be shown as a direct cost: